LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

 The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse / touch-screen)
 The WSIWindow constructor requires a VkInstance parameter, as well as the window's title, width and height.
 These dimensions only apply to Linux and Windows, but are ignored on Android.
 However, right after window creation, the OnResizeEvent callback will be triggered, to return the actual window dimensions.
-The "Surface" member function returns a **CSurface** class, which contains the VkSurface of the window.
+The "GetSurface" member function returns a **CSurface** class, which contains the VkSurfaceKHR of the window.
 CSurface also provides the CanPresent() funtion, which wraps the vkGetPhysicalDevice***PresentationSupportKHR functions.
 When creating a Vulkan queue, use CanPresent() to check if the queue family can present to this surface.

 #### The following query functions are provided: